 - Disabilities Services

-- International Student Services (page 39, International Student Services)
+- International Student Services

-- Residential Life (page 101, Living on Campus)
+- Residential Life [details provided in the section Living on Campus of this catalog]

 - Student Life

 - Student Success Center

 - Wellness Center

 This chapter features some of the principal student support services offered through Student Affairs.
-Comprehensive information about services and programs provided by Student Affairs is included in the UWest Student Handbook and on the relevant UWest website pages.
+Comprehensive information about services and programs provided by Student Affairs is included in the UWest Student Handbook and on the relevant UWest website page.